Big-Life-Lab/PHES-ODM/metadata.md

 -   **contactPhone**: Contact phone number.

--   **allowAcceesToSelf**: Default: True.
+-   **allowAccessToSelf**: Default: True.
 If this is False the data will not be shown on the portal when the data provider logs in

 -   **allowAccessToFederalPublicHealthAuthorities**: Default: True.
 If this is False the data will not be available to employees of PHAC